sheffieldhackspace/balancing-bot/partsList.md

 3x jumpers (0.1" pitch)

-Strip of 9x1 0.1" pitch headers (or a 3x1 plus a 3x2 header)
+Strip of 9x1 0.1" pitch headers (or a 3x1 header plus a 3x2 header)

 2200uF/16v capacitor (47uF is ok if using Li-ion battery)